shujianyang/BlogArchive/Posts/2017-06-03-VMware-VMs-Unable-To-Start.md

 Further research about this gameudp.dll indicates that it is not a part of the original Windows system file and is safe to be removed.
 So I backed up this file, then deleted it from C:\Windows\System32.
-After that, I restart VMware Workstation.
+After that, I restarted VMware Workstation.
 This time, the VM successfully started and the problem was solved.

 Interestingly, later I restore the gameudp.dll back to its original location.
 The